+44 (0) 0207 495 5110 info@gingernuttraining.co.uk

 National Care Leavers Month

 On Tuesday 28th October 2025 in the run up to National Care leavers Month Ginger Nut will be volunteering for Comfort Cases UK.
-If you would like to find out more about joining us for a day’s volunteering (you get a free lunch) near Watford then please do find out more here.
+If you would like to find out more about joining us for a day’s volunteering (you get a free lunch) near Watford then please do click and register for one of the following dates:

 Tuesday 11th @ 11am – 11.30